Peter Binsfeld: Education and career

 Considered by a local abbot to be a very gifted boy, Peter Binsfeld was sent to Rome for study.

-After his studies, Binsfeld returned to his home region and became an important personality in the anti-Protestant Catholic activities of the late 16th century.
-He was elected Auxiliary bishop of Trier and became a well-known writer on theology, who achieved notoriety as one of the most prominent witch-hunters of his time.
+After completing his studies, Binsfeld returned to his home region and became a prominent figure in the anti-Protestant Counter-Reformation of the late 16th century.
+He was elected auxiliary bishop of Trier and became a well-known writer on theology, who achieved notoriety as one of the most prominent witch hunters of his time.
 Binsfeld was one of the main drivers of the Trier witch trials that ravaged the area under the dominion of Archbishop Johann von Schönenberg between 1581-93.
 Binsfeld wrote the influential treatise De confessionibus maleficorum et sagarum ('Of the Confessions of Warlocks and Witches'), translated into several languages (Trier, 1589).
-This work discussed the confessions of alleged witches, and claimed that even if such confessions were produced by torture, they should still be believed.
+This work discussed the confessions of alleged witches and claimed that even if such confessions were produced by torture, they should still be believed.
 He also encouraged denouncements.

 He thought that girls under age twelve and boys under age fourteen could not be considered guilty of practising witchcraft, but due to the precocity of some children the law should not be completely strict.
 This point of view can be considered as moderate, taking into account that some tribunals had condemned children between two and five years of age to be burnt at the stake.

-Contrary to other authors of the time, Binsfeld doubted the ability of shapeshifting and the validity of the diabolical mark.
+Contrary to other authors of the time, Binsfeld doubted the ability of shapeshifting and the validity of the witch's mark.

-In 1589 Binsfield published an influential list of demons and their associated sins, including the demons associated with the Seven Deadly Sins: Lucifer (pride), Mammon (greed), Asmodeus (lust), Leviathan (envy), Beelzebub (gluttony), Satan (wrath) and Belphegor (sloth).
+In 1589, Binsfield published an influential list of demons and their associated sins, including the demons associated with the seven deadly sins: Lucifer (pride), Mammon (greed), Asmodeus (lust), Leviathan (envy), Beelzebub (gluttony), Satan (wrath) and Belphegor (sloth).